Grilled Mahi Mahi with Korean Dipping Sauce

 Historical Notes for this Recipe:

-This recipe was first posted in 2007 and since then I tried a version with salmon, and also made this one many times.
-It was last updated in 2022.
+This Grilled Mahi Mahi recipe was first posted in 2007 and since then I’ve tried a version with salmon, and have also made this one many times.
+It was last updated with more information in 2024.

 This recipe is simply AWESOME!! Â The dipping sauce, while the same ingredients as the marinade, make this dish even better. Â The flavors are amazing! Â Could this recipe be used for a pork loin roast?